-Brand Names: Alka-Seltzer Plus Cold Liquigel, Allerest Headache Strength, Allerest Sinus, Allergy Sinus Maximum Strength, Codimal, Cold Medicine Plus, Comtrex Allergy Sinus, Comtrex Allergy Sinus Maximum Strength, Comtrex Allergy Sinus Night and Day, Kolephrin, Sinarest, Sinutab Ex-Strength, Sinutab Maximum Strength Caplets, Sinutab Maximum Strength Non-Drowsy, Theraflu Cold & Sore Throat (pseudoephedrine), Theraflu Flu & Sore Throat (pseudoephedrine), Theraflu Flu and Cold Medicine Powder, Theraflu Maximum Strength, Theraflu Sore Throat Maximum Strength, Tylenol Allergy Sinus Caplet, Tylenol Allergy Sinus Gelcap, Tylenol Allergy Sinus Geltab, Tylenol Gelcap Allergy Sinus
+Brand Names: Actifed Cold & Sinus, Alka-Seltzer Plus Cold Liquigel, Allerest Headache Strength, Allerest Sinus, Allergy Sinus Maximum Strength, Codimal, Cold Medicine Plus, Comtrex Allergy Sinus, Comtrex Allergy Sinus Maximum Strength, Comtrex Allergy Sinus Night and Day, Kolephrin, Sinarest, Sinarest Extra Strength, Sinutab Ex-Strength, Sinutab Maximum Strength Caplets, Sinutab Maximum Strength Non-Drowsy, Theraflu Cold & Sore Throat (pseudoephedrine), Theraflu Flu & Sore Throat (pseudoephedrine), Theraflu Flu and Cold Medicine Powder, Theraflu Maximum Strength, Theraflu Sore Throat Maximum Strength, Tylenol Allergy Sinus Caplet, Tylenol Allergy Sinus Gelcap, Tylenol Allergy Sinus Geltab, Tylenol Gelcap Allergy Sinus

-Chlorpheniramine is an antihistamine that reduces the natural chemical histamine in the body.
+Chlorpheniramine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).